IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 **OUTCOMES AND SUMMARIZED INSIGHTS:**
-The following insights are a summary of the outcome in the querries in this document.
+The insights summarized here are derived from the data queries presented in this document:

-1. In-Store Sales in 2020 had a slowdown in 2021.
-While Online Sales represented more of the Overall sales in 2021.
-This could be primarily because of the beginning of the Covid Pandemic.
+-There was a notable decrease in in-store sales for Adidas in 2021 compared to 2020, while online sales saw an increase in their share of total sales in 2021.
+This trend likely stemmed from the onset of the Covid-19 pandemic, which shifted consumer purchasing habits.
+Capitalizing on this trend, Adidas can enhance its online presence and digital marketing strategies, giving an edge over competitors slower to adapt to digital transformations.

-2. Sales in 2020 came mostly on Fridays(16.39%) and in 2021 the sales were slightly higher during Tuesdays (15.3%) and Thursdays(15.32%).
-This could also be because of the same shift to online sales.
-Stores could have deals on different days depending if the marketing team wants to focus on covering the sales on the days Adidas sells less or if Adidas wants to capitalize on the days they sell more.
+-Analyzing weekly sales patterns, it was observed that Fridays were the peak sales days in 2020, accounting for 16.39% of sales.
+However, in 2021, there was a shift with Tuesdays (15.3%) and Thursdays (15.32%) emerging as the days with higher sales.
+This shift, possibly related to the increased preference for online shopping, opens up strategic considerations for the marketing team to either target lower-sales days for boosting revenue or capitalize on the already high-sales days.

-3. In terms of seasonality the sales tended to be slighlty less at the very end of the year (November-December), The beginning of 2020 had much higher sales compared to the end possibly due to the economic problems caused by the Covid Pandemic.
-In 2021 the sales were more stable throughout the year, with a small slowdowns in February and November.
+-Seasonal sales trends indicated a dip towards the end of the year (November-December).
+The beginning of 2020 experienced higher sales, which declined towards the end of the year, likely due to the economic impact of the Covid pandemic.
+In contrast, 2021 showed more consistent sales throughout the year, with minor dips in February and November.
+This approach can maintain customer engagement even during typically slower months, setting Adidas apart from competitors who may not leverage seasonality as effectively.

-4. Men buy more Adidas Shoe products 40.2% of sales (specially Street wear 23.2%), while Women tend to buy more the Apparel aspect of Adidas 19.8% of all sales.
+-Demographically, men contributed more to Adidas Shoe sales, making up 40.2% of total sales, with a particular preference for streetwear shoes (23.2%).
+In comparison, women were more inclined towards purchasing Adidas Apparel, representing 19.8% of all sales.
+Adidas can more effectively meet customer demands.
+Offering a more focused range of streetwear shoes for men and expanding the apparel line for women can cater precisely to consumer needs, giving Adidas a competitive edge in understanding and satisfying market segments.

-5. New York, California, and Florida were the overall Top 3 States based on units sold.
+-The top three states in terms of units sold for Adidas products were New York, California, and Florida, indicating strong market presence in these regions.
+Adidas can concentrate its marketing and distribution efforts in these states.
+Customizing strategies to suit regional preferences and consumer behaviors in New York, California, and Florida can increase market penetration and brand loyalty, positioning Adidas ahead of competitors in these key markets.

-6. Revenue was considerably higher from the retailers WestGear and Footlocker.
+-The retail partners WestGear and Footlocker generated significantly higher revenue for Adidas, highlighting their importance in the brand's retail strategy.
+Strengthening relationships with high-performing retailers like WestGear and Footlocker can lead to more collaborative marketing efforts and exclusive product launches, enhancing brand visibility and sales.
+This symbiotic relationship not only boosts Adidas’s sales but also provides a competitive edge through strong retail partnerships.